 Pak Syamsudin went on to tell me about the many books that are located in Holland.
 “They are all written in Dutch and tell the history of our village, our Kingdom and many stories of Aceh.
 I would like to go one day and see these books.
 I am told these books are carefully catalogued, and they tell he account very accurately because Dutch people like to do this.
 They have a great interest in history.
 They did this because we did not have a written language at the time.”

 Pak Syamsudin is the keeper of the old house.
 He receives Government funding every three months for upkeep.
 He told me, “No one from the Government ever comes to visit.
 The old house sits empty, but I’m okay with that.”
-His look was one of reflection as he stared up at the vertical panels, a design feature of a King’s home, “But I do miss living here.”
+His look was one of reflection as he stared up at the vertical panels, a design feature of the King’s home, “But I do miss living here.”

 He told me about the relationship his village had with the Dutch.
 He went on to explain that in the early 19th century, the Dutch made an agreement to honour the Kingdom.
 “We liked the Dutch,” he explained, “Part of the deal was to provide education for the local people, and even to this day, the Gayo people have maintained a high level of education.
 Many Gayo people are poets and love to compete in verbal challenges, which are held regularly in the form of competitions in the villages and neighbouring towns”.